gauravsm31/ActiveTools/README.md

 A data pipeline tool for programmers to explore trends in actively used and collocated libraries in various application categories.

 # Motivation
 One of the most important initial decisions to make when developing in a new software application is which programming tools to use.
-With new tools being developed everyday and classical tools continuously improving, it can be overwhelming to choose a tool since many of them perform the same task.
+With new tools being developed everyday and classical tools continuously improving, it can be overwhelming to choose a set of tools since many of them perform the same task.
 It can cost a company $15K to $700K to remediate a problem that occurs when a company chooses the wrong software.
 To make this decision easy, I have built ActiveTools.

 In general, tools that have a large user base have good community support, are easy to use and compatible with other tools.
 ActiveTools is a dashboard that shows trends on actively used and collocated libraries for different tasks so that you chose the right tools for your project.